 Allied health professionals

-We provide information for people who provide allied health services to employees who have an accepted claim under the Safety, Rehabilitation and Compensation Act 1988 (SRC Act).
+Information for allied health professionals who provide services to employees with an accepted claim under the Safety, Rehabilitation and Compensation Act 1988 (SRC Act).

 Allied health services are delivered by professionals who are not doctors, dentists or nurses.
-There are a broad range of allied health services and the services may be provided under the direction of a legally qualified medical practitioner, such as a general practitioner or a medical specialist.
+There are a broad range of allied health services that may be provided under the direction of a legally qualified medical practitioner, such as a general practitioner or a medical specialist.

 Allied health services include: